 Just like you see on the TV show, the door of the storage unit will be opened, you will be allowed to take a peek at the unit (without entering it) and the bidding will start.
 Once the bidding starts, the individual with the highest bid will win the storage unit.

-Dave Zuma from Station 14 will be back as host and a BBQ will be held for all those who attend to enjoy!
+Bill Hall from CKWS will be the host and a BBQ will be held for all those who attend to enjoy!

 All of the auctions and BBQ proceeds will go to the March of Dimes Canada programs and services to help people with physical disabilities.

 Bid on storage units, support a great cause, and win some treasures!